kyli0x/write-ups/tryhackme/README.md

 ## TryHackME Write-ups

-This is my personal connection of write-ups for the platform TryHackMe
+This is my personal write-ups for the platform TryHackMe.

 ### Written by: Kyli0x